hilja/file-batcher/README.md

 # File Batcher

 A slightly opinionated tool to batch process large quantities of files asynchronously.
 It provides you some convenient tools to edit Front Matter fueled Markdown files (the stuff that most static site generators use).
-But it's not limited to any given filetype or format.
+But it’s not limited to any given filetype or format.

 It could be used for, for example, right at the top my head, to:

-- Search and replace in multiple files.
+- Search and replace text in multiple files.
 - To rename large quantities of files.
 - Find unused packages by scanning source files.
 - Reformatting chunks of text.
 - Analyzing the readability of text in blog posts.
+- Minifying files attached to blog posts.
 - Whatever you want, world is your oyster...

 ## Features